The No Endmarker Theorem for One-Way Probabilistic Pushdown Automata: Quick Conclusion and Open Problems

 \section{Quick Conclusion and Open Problems}

-Two different formulations have been used in textbooks and scientific papers to describe various models of pushdown automata in the past: pushdown automata \emph{with two endmarkers} and those \emph{with no endmarkers}.
+Two different formulations have been used in many textbooks as well as scientific papers to describe various models of pushdown automata in the past: pushdown automata \emph{with two endmarkers} and those \emph{with no endmarkers}.
 These two formulations have been well-known to be ``equivalent'' in recognition power for the deterministic and the nondeterministic models of one-way pushdown automata.
-Concerning the probabilistic model, the past literature \cite{MO98,HS10,Yam17,Yam19} used both formulations to obtain structural properties of pushdown automata but no proof of the ``equivalence'' between the two formulations (stated as the \emph{no endmarker theorem}) has been published yet so far.
-This paper has given the formal proof of converting between the two formalisms and, more importantly, it has provided the first explicit upper bound on the stack-state complexity of transforming one formalism to another.
+Concerning the probabilistic model, the past literature \cite{MO98,HS10,Yam17,Yam19} used both formulations to obtain useful structural properties of probabilistic pushdown automata but no proof of the ``equivalence'' between the two formulations (stated as the \emph{no endmarker theorem}) has been published so far.
+To fill this void, this paper has given the missing formal proof of converting between the two formalisms and, more importantly, it has provided the first explicit upper bound on the stack-state complexity of transforming one formalism to another for probabilistic pushdown automata.

-Among all questions that we have left unsettled in this paper, we wish to list three interesting and important questions concerning the no endmarker theorem.
+Among all questions that we have left unsettled in this paper, we wish to list three interesting and important questions concerning the no endmarker theorem (Theorem \ref{no-endmarker}).

-\begin{enumerate}\vs{-1} \item It is desirable to determine the ``exact'' stack-state complexity of transforming endmarker 1ppda's to error-equivalent no-endmarker 1ppda's.
-If we weaken the requirement of ``error-equivalence'' by allowing small additional errors in the process of transformations, can we significantly reduce the stack-state complexity of transformation?
+\begin{enumerate}\vs{-1} \item It is of importance to determine the stack-state complexity of transforming endmarker 1ppda's to error-equivalent no-endmarker 1ppda's.
+However, this requirement of ``error-equivalence'' seems to be too restrictive.
+If we weaken the requirement by allowing small additional errors in the process of transformations, can we significantly reduce the stack-state complexity of transformation?

-\item We may ask whether there exist much more concise 1ppda's with no endmarker than what we have constructed in Section \ref{sec:deleting-endmarker}.
-More specifically, for example, is there any no-endmarker 1ppda that has only $(enm)^{O(1)}$ states and stack alphabet size $2^{(enm)^{O(1)}}$?
+\item We may ask whether there exist much more concise no-endmarker 1ppda's than what we have constructed in Section \ref{sec:deleting-endmarker}.
+More specifically, for example, is there any no-endmarker 1ppda that has only polynomially many states and exponential stack alphabet size?